 No, but you need to handle complex issues and ambiguity well.
 Information systems are frequently complex solutions to messy organizational problems, so your effectiveness with other people is critical.

 What are the best electives for CIS majors?

 Some recruiters want to see many Computer Science and CIS hours on your resume, but others want to see extracurricular activities that show leadership and personal skills.
 See Suggested Electives, CIS Electives and Communication Skills.

 What is the outlook for the Information Science field?

 Information is fast becoming a central resource in many enterprises.
 There is a real need for professionals who can create, organize and effectively manage information that people want.
 According to government projections, five of the twenty fastest-growing professions are information- intensive and depend heavily upon information technologies.

-If you have taken courses at another university and believe that they are equivalent to those in your new program you can complete a MIS substitution Form.
+If you have taken courses at another university and believe that they are equivalent to those in your new program you can complete a CIS substitution Form.
 You have to discuss this with your new advisor.

 How do I register for or change my classes?

 Each CIS student is assigned an advisor based on their last names.
 Each semester, you’ll get friendly and knowledgeable advice on choosing your major, course selection, and graduation requirements.

 What do I do if a course I need is closed?